-It is my hope that you will join us in our effort to promote literacy by becoming a member, joining a local council, attending our conferences and sharing knowledge through professional development.
+It is my hope that you will join us in our efforts to promote literacy by becoming a member, joining a local council, attending our conferences and sharing knowledge through professional development.
 We can make a powerful difference in the lives of our students as we share READING FROM THE HEART!